shaibusunnuma/wahu/README.md

 - Use environment variables with proper encryption
   - Set credentials as secure environment variables
   - Ensure variables are encrypted at rest

-Env file is not required for local development.
-However if you choose to use env variables for Firebase, add them to the .env file.